coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 armor.
 Both bracers must be worn for the magic to be effective.

-Moderate conjuration; CL 7th; Craft Wondrous Item, *mage armor*, creator's caster level must be at least two times that of the bonus placed in the bracers; Price 1,000 gp (+1), 4,000 gp (+2), 9,000 gp (+3), 16,000 gp (+4), 25,000 gp (+5), 36,000 gp (+6), 49,000 gp (+7),
+Moderate conjuration; CL 7th; Craft Wondrous Item, *mage armor*, creator’s caster level must be at least two times that of the bonus placed in the bracers; Price 1,000 gp (+1), 4,000 gp (+2), 9,000 gp (+3), 16,000 gp (+4), 25,000 gp (+5), 36,000 gp (+6), 49,000 gp (+7),
 64,000 gp (+8);Weight 1 lb.